What Is CAM Reconciliation? A Complete Tenant's Guide

 The process is also called a CAM true-up.
 Tango Analytics found that 40% of commercial CAM reconciliations contain material errors (cited by PredictAP, February 2026), meaning roughly four out of ten tenants who pay without reviewing are likely overpaying, sometimes by thousands of dollars per year, compounding across every lease term.

 When you are ready to test your own statement instead of reading about the process, move next to what a CAM audit checks.
+For the full breakdown of what CAM charges cover and how they are calculated, see the CAM charges guide.
 If you want to preview how findings show up before you upload, review the sample report.

 The reconciliation cycle runs once per year, typically on a calendar-year basis, and follows five stages: